Cliques and a new measure of clustering: with application to U.S. domestic airlines: Graph Theory and Clustering

 and where $C(3)$ makes explicit the definition of clustering in terms of triples $M_{3}^{(3)}$ and triangles $M_{7}^{(3)}$.

 If we instead interpret (\ref{eq:c_3_analytic}) as the average probability that any three connected nodes in a graph are also completely-connected, then a natural generalization follows to any number $b$ of nodes, such that $3 \leq b \leq n$.
-We define the \emph{generalized clustering coefficient} as follows:
+In this paper, we define the \emph{generalized clustering coefficient} as follows:

 where \emph{Cayley's formula} $a(b) = b^{b-2}$ gives the number of spanning trees in $K_{b}$, and ensures that $0 \leq C(b) \leq 1$.
 Clearly, $C(b)$ nests $C(3)$, and equals zero if and only if there are no $b$-cliques in the graph.
-Moreover, we show:

-\begin{proposition} Let $G$ be a connected graph with at least $b$ nodes $(b\geq 3)$.
-Then $C(b) =1$ if and only if G is complete. \end{proposition}
+It is natural that the generalized clustering coefficient should attain its maximum value for a complete graph, in the same way as $C(3)$, and we show this in: \begin{proposition} Let $G$ be a connected graph with at least $b$ nodes $(b\geq 3)$.
+Then $C(b) =1$ if and only if G is complete. \end{proposition} See Appendix \ref{sec:proofs} for a proof of Proposition \ref{thm:case_c(b)=1}.

 A na{\"i}ve algorithm for (\ref{eq:c_b}), based on nested loops, will run in $O(n^{b})$ time.
 For example, the denominator of (\ref{eq:c_b}) can be calculated by considering every distinct set of $b$ nodes in $G$, and counting the number of spanning trees on each subgraph.
 This will be excessively slow.
 If we instead think of $C(b)$ as a measure of the prevalence of $b$-cliques relative to all connected groups of $b$ nodes, then it is clear that we can use analytic subgraph enumeration for counting the cliques and the spanning trees for the special cases $C(4)$ and $C(5)$, in the same way as for (\ref{eq:c_3_analytic}):